lupyuen/remote-pinetime-bot/README.md

 In the [`pinetime-rust-mynewt`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/libs/semihosting_console/src/semihosting_console.c#L137-L155) implementation of Arm Semihosting, we use [Mynewt Mbufs](https://mynewt.apache.org/latest/os/core_os/mbuf/mbuf.html) to buffer the messages efficiently.

+Don't use Arm Semihosting when Bluetooth LE processing is ongoing...
+Messages will be dropped and Bluetooth LE clients will automatically disconnect.

 ## Start Telegram Bot

 To create your own Telegram Bot...